|Sandy Area Museum|

-On April 2nd of 2008, the Sandy City Council adopted design standards that became effective for all commercial, industrial, and non-residential (school and church) buildings within city limits.
+On April 2nd of 2008, adopted design standards became effective for all commercial, industrial, and non-residential (school and church) buildings.
 Known as the "Sandy Style," the design guidelines are the result of extensive public involvement.

 Compliance with the Sandy Style design guidelines is required for the following activities: